 We provide a variety of opportunities for artists to benefit from ongoing support through such programs as our “TOKAS-Emerging” that gives artists 35 years old or younger opportunities to show their works, the “ACT (Artists Contemporary TOKAS)” a group exhibition that is primarily for artists who have participated in our TOKAS programs and gained experience in their fields, and “Tokyo Contemporary Art Award” co-hosted by Tokyo Metropolitan Government.

-Through various residency programs, such as the Exchange Residency Program with our affiliated overseas organizations (sending Japanese creators abroad and inviting foreign creators), the International Creator Residency Program, the Research Residency Program and the Local Creator Residency Program, we aim to encourage international and Japanese creators and people involved in our TOKAS programs to meet and connect with each other, as well as striving to become a hub for exchange between talented creators by welcoming projects in a broad range of artistic genres.
+Through various residency programs, such as the Exchange Residency Program with our affiliated overseas organizations (sending creators abroad and inviting overseas creators), the International Creator Residency Program, the Research Residency Program and the Local Creator Residency Program, we aim to encourage international and Japanese creators and people involved in our TOKAS programs to meet and connect with each other, as well as striving to become a hub for exchange between talented creators by welcoming projects in a broad range of artistic genres.

 We seek to create a platform that welcomes diversity in values primarily through our open call “OPEN SITE” program for executing cross-genre, crossover and experimental projects, as well as the “TOKAS Project” in cooperation with internationally active cultural organizations and curators.